Felipstein/eslint-plugin-next-recommended/README.md

 This rule enforces that hooks and interactivity are available only for files declared as "use client".
 It helps maintain consistency and aligns with Next.js documentation.

 `next-recommended/unnecessarily-client-declaration`
-This rule identifies client-side components that are declared with "use client" but lack interactivity, highlighting unnecessary declarations.
+This rule identifies components that are declared with "use client" but lack interactivity, resulting in a component that runs unnecessarily on the client side.
 You can configure this rule to automatically remove the "use client" statement when unnecessary, just follow the example:
 ```js
 {